-Dr. Dona Kim Murphey, is a neuroscientist and neurologist, community organizer, and historian of science.
+Dr. Dona Kim Murphey is a neuroscientist and neurologist, community organizer, and historian of science.
 She is the director of scientific affairs at CortiCare, an EEG diagnostics company and the director of medical initiatives for Project Lifeline.
-Murphy is also on the boards of directors for America and the Korean American Association and Community Center of Houston.
-Murphy, who is recovering from a negative test, after being clinically suspected of having COVID-19, works to mitigate the harm of the virus in migrant and refugee populations.
-We spoke with Murphy about her advocacy work and the current state of systematic racism impacting health care today.
+Murphey, who was clinically suspected of having COVID-19 but later tested negative, works to mitigate the harm of the virus in migrant and refugee populations.
+We spoke with Murphey about her advocacy work and the current state of systemic racism impacting health care today.

-For those brothers and sisters that are confined both black brown and different.
-How is COVID-19 affecting their circumstances?
+For those brothers and sisters who are confined, both Black and Brown, the pandemic is having a different impact.
+How is COVID-19 affecting them?

 Many of us physicians have been advocating for the release of people who are incarcerated, mainly people who have committed non-violent offenses.
 That includes people who are immigrants in detention, [because] the circumstances are often much the same.
 Often the same private companies that are building private prisons are building private detention facilities for immigrants.
 These are very dangerous circumstances for people in terms of a pandemic.
 Inevitably what will happen is that disease from the outside will make its way into these confined spaces.
 People who are living in very crowded circumstances, with poor ventilation with poor access to health care; it’s been shown multiple times that they are at increased risk for infectious disease.

-How do think the virus got into the prison population?
+How do you think the virus got into the prison population?

 It’s possible that somebody who is newly incarcerated could have brought it in from the outside.
 I think it’s just as plausible that one of the employees could bring it in from the outside.
 There aren’t things available that are powerful in reducing their risk for the disease.
 Soap and warm water, those things are not readily available for the population that is incarcerated [and] the hand sanitizer and personal protective equipment that they’re requiring people to wear now.